Jewish pro-Palestinian activism: Israel and Palestine

 In Israel, peace movements emerged in the 1970s in the aftermath of the unexpected Yom Kippur War in 1973.
 Prior to this, pro-Palestinian advocacy was limited to smallgroups such as Maki and Matzpen.
 The Israeli peace movement peaked in influence during the time of the Oslo Accords in the 1990s, and went into severe decline following the failed 2000 Camp David Summit and Second Intifada, after which right-wing groups such as NGO Monitor and Im Tirtzu were established in order to support the state and combat pro-peace and pro-Palestinian activism.

 Pro-Palestinian Jews are the minority of Israeli Jews and may experience harassment, threats, or violence due to their political views.

 South Africa

 Some South African Jews are members of "South African Jews for a Free Palestine", an anti-Zionist Jewish organization.

 Mexico

 Compared to most other Latin American countries, Mexico has a more significant number of anti-Zionist Jews involved in pro-Palestinian politics.
 Some pro-Palestinian Mexican Jews are members of the organization Jews for Palestine.
 Pro-Palestinian Mexican Jews maintain strong involvement within pro-Palestinian collectives within Mexican academic institutions.

+Morocco

+Abraham Serfaty was a critic of Zionism and supporter of the rights of Palestinians.

+In 1969, in the aftermath of the 1967 Arab–Israeli war, the Marxist activist Abraham Serfaty (1926–2010), newly appointed editor-in-chief of the literary magazine Souffles-Anfas, published a special 15th edition dedicated to Palestine entitled "Pour la révolution palestinienne" ("For the Palestinian Revolution"), marking a new direction for the magazine.

+Sion Assidon (1948–2025) was a founding member of the Morocco branch of Boycott, Divestment and Sanctions.

+United Kingdom

+The International Jewish Anti-Zionist Network (IJAN) has a chapter in the UK which organized weekly protests calling for the expulsion of Israel's ambassador to the UK.

 United States

+"Jews for free Palestine" sign on a tent at the Gaza Solidarity Encampment at Columbia University.
+There were Jewish affiliates who supported the demands of Columbia University Apartheid Divest, which formed after the university suspended Jewish Voice for Peace and Students for Justice in Palestine.

+Records of Jewish Americans criticizing Israeli treatment of Palestinians date back to the establishment of the State of Israel in 1948.
+During the 1950s, Israel pressured Jewish institutions in the United States, such as the American Jewish Committee, to demote figures critical of the newly-stablished state.

 In the United States, pro-Palestinian activist groups often have Palestinian and Jewish leadership.
 Jewish Voice for Peace is among the largest and best known pro-Palestinian Jewish organizations in the world.
-Another major pro-Palestinian Jewish organizations is IfNotNow.
+Another major pro-Palestinian Jewish organization is IfNotNow.